samtingleff/blog/content/blog/2017/08/07/civil-disobedience-in-the-modern-era/index.markdown

 * On a user registration page, ask the question "is climate change a hoax?" and deny access to any positive respondent.
 * Disable SSL when serving any content (login forms, private communications, or other) to [Amber Rudd](http://www.telegraph.co.uk/news/2017/07/31/dont-want-ban-encryption-inability-see-terrorists-plotting-online/) and any supporters of encryption legislation.
 * Introduce subtle and annoying bugs to [@GOP](https://twitter.com/gop) leadership using your product built on social media APIs.
-* Use sentiment analysis to discover anti-science nonsense and tag it with a very visible bullshit 💩 identifier.
+* Use sentiment analysis to discover anti-science nonsense and tag it with a very visible bullshit 💩 label.

+The fact is that we (technology providers) are enabling these assholes yet are under no obligation to do so.
+And to be clear, I'm not arguing against free speech.
+But if you're anti-science, the intellectually honest thing to do would be to live with the Amish.